waingram/npc-analysis/README.md

 - Java JDK > v.8
 - Maven
 - Python > v.3
+- Jupyter
 - scikit-learn.metrics

 ## Data

-The `data` director contains a set of 100 gold standard annotated citation strings, along with the output of (an early version of) NPC applied to the 100 citation strings.
+The `data` directory contains a set of 100 gold standard annotated citation strings, along with the output of (an early version of) NPC applied to the 100 citation strings.

 ## LICENSE